Estimated reading time: 9 minutes

 The kindness of strangers makes a difference in the smallest of ways.

 However, we do not do this alone.
 We can support families because of the kindness of strangers who have come forward to knit for Babies and keep them warm.
 They knit Bereavement blankets that comfort people critically ill in hospital with COVID; whilst bringing a smile to children with the beautiful, knitted toys they donate.

 Recently, I collected a considerable amount of knitted clothes that a kind lady near me had donated.
-She had spent hours knitting because it helped her forget herself and her troubles, but she struggled to sew and finish them off.
-I told her, don’t worry, we’ll get this sorted out for you.
-And thanks to the ladies from the Glossopdale Charity Crafters knitting club who kindly offered their services to us, that’s precisely what is happening.
+She had spent hours knitting because it helped her forget herself and her troubles, but she struggled to sew and finish them.
+I told her, don’t worry; we’ll get this sorted out for you.
+And thanks to the ladies from the Glossopdale Charity Crafters knitting club who kindly offered their services to us; that’s what is happening.

 These women offer their support out of the kindness of their hearts; they are the best.
 Quite often, they have been in a comparable situation themselves; they understand only too well the failings we have as a society to protect our vulnerable.
 This understanding is the motivation that drives them to make a difference in the smallest ways, with kindness and love.

 How can we help to restore pride with kindness and love?

 There is no reason working families should have children in care because of poverty; we must do something about this.
 The smallest differences, such as a knitted baby’s blanket, would cost over £10.00 and hand-knitted blankets have two advantages.
 Firstly, saving Mum’s money which can go towards other things; secondly, it restores pride because babies are warm and snug in a garment made with love.

 Sadly, because of a lack of local foster carers, children move away from their communities, and siblings become separated.
 Children in care wait for foster carers to provide short-term and emergency care or, hopefully, placed with family members in Special Guardianships or Kinship foster care.